agenteo/agenteo.github.com/source/_posts/2015-01-27-reduce-memory-footprint-requiring-portions-of-your-component-based-rails-applications.md

 to keep the example simple playground doesn't have any dependency.

-I run a `ps` for the current ruby process in a controller like this:
+The benchmark is a simple `ps` for the current ruby process in a controller like this:

 {% highlight bash %}
 memory_usage = `ps -o rss= -p #{Process.pid}`.to_i